otrv4/otrv4/otrv4.md

 * Upon completing the DAKE.
 * When you send a Data Message.
 * When you receive a Data Message.

-TODO: what happens to state machine When you receive a Query message
-TODO: what happens to state machine When you receive an End conversation message
+* When you receive an End Conversation Message
-TODO: what happens to state machine When you receive an Error message

 ### Calculating Keys